Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 A dual degree can mean a student is pursuing two separate degrees.
 This could mean going after two degrees in two different fields (for example, getting a B.A. in English and a B.S. in Finance), or it could mean studying for a Bachelor’s and a Master’s degree at the same time.

-Some schools may require students to apply for and gain acceptance to both degree programs and will likely require the student to finish all requirements (including general education classes) under both degrees.
+Some schools may require you to apply for — and gain acceptance to — both degree programs, and you’ll likely need to finish all requirements (including general education classes) under both degrees.

-Again, it’s important for students to check with their college or university to see how they define a “double major” or a “dual degree” to ensure they are going after the right program.
+Again, it’s important to check with your college or university to see how they define a “double major” or a “dual degree” to ensure you are going after the right program.

 How Many People Pursue a Double Major?